gaurav9926/Speech-Text-Converter/README.md

 # Speech-Text-Converter
-A simple website which can make produce transcripts from a recorded conversation.
+A simple website which generates transcripts from a recorded conversation.